abhi-ragh/DS-Lab/README.md

 # Programs-Projects
-A Repo Containing Some of the Programs/Projects Done By Me When learning these respective languages
+A Repo Containing Some of the Programs/Projects Done By Me While learning these respective languages

 These Contain Programs Done By Me During My HighSchool Years And UG Course.